 Celebrated at: All over Nepal on the month of Kartik according to Nepali Calendar

 Also Read: Chhat Puja, Nepal Big Festival after Tihar

 On this day each and every house are lightened up with lights and flowers.
 People play deusi-bhailo and perform fireworks.
-Also, people visit different temples and worship different God and goddess during this occasion.
-This all makes Tihar festival full of rejoicement.
+Also, people visit different temples and worship different gods and goddesses during this occasion.
+This all makes the Tihar festival full of rejoicement.

-Trayodashi of Krishna Paksha: This is the 1st day of Tihar.
+Trayodashi of Krishna Paksha: This is the 1st day of the Tihar festival.
 On this day, the crow is worshipped so this day is known as “Kaag Tihar”.
 In Hindu mythology, it is believed that Yamaraj assigned crow to send the message of death.
-So, on this day, crows are feed with delicious food to prevent the family members from bad omen throughout the year.
+So, on this day, crows are fed with delicious food to prevent the family members from bad omen throughout the year.

 Also Read: Latest Happy Diwali Wishes and Greetings

 On this day, the girls play “Bhailo” by visiting the various houses of the community.
 They sing various songs and perform a dance.
 In return, the house owner offers Tika and Sayapatri garland to the “Bhailini” group along with money, fruits, rice, sel-roti in the basket.
 It is believed that King Bali sent the girls to play Bhailo and pleasing these Bhailini groups make King Bali happy and fulfil the wish and desires of his devotees.